fruitbox12/NeuRacle/README.md

 **Congested Network**: If Radix Network ever become congested, all the DeFi system will be delayed, not only NeuRacle.
 User is recommended to cease on-chain activity on such an event and wait for the system to cool down.

-**Slow finality before Cerberus**: As explained above, before Radix network is fully sharded, validators has to make data feed transactions in sequence.
+**Slow finality before sharded Cerberus**: As explained above, before Radix network is fully sharded, validators has to make data feed transactions in sequence.

 ### Can NeuRacle do VRF?